sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 	17. `show feature status {feature-name}`
 		- Should observe feature currently in kube mode
 		- Should observe `remote_state` set to `Running`

+SONiC Reboot 5) Master reachable and then uncreachable upon startup

+SONiC Reboot 6) Master unreachable and then reachable upon startup

 ### Test Cases - Miscellaneous